On the normal sheaf of determinantal varieties: The -semistability of the normal sheaf of a determinantal varieties

 As in previous sections we will assume $c>1$, since the case $c=1$ corresponds to a hypersurface $X\subset \PP^n$ and ${\mathcal N}_X\cong \odi{X}(\delta )$, $\delta :=\deg(X)$, is $\mu$-stable.
 We will also assume $t>1$, since the case $t=1$ corresponds to a codimension $c$ complete intersection $X\subset \PP^n$ and ${\mathcal N}_X=\oplus _{i=1}^{c} \odi{X}(d_i)$, $d_i\in \ZZ$, is not $\mu$-stable.

 Let us start recalling the definition of $\mu$-(semi)stability

-\begin{defn} Let $X\subset \PP^n$ be a smooth projective scheme of dimension $d$ and let $\shE$ be a coherent sheaf on $X$. $\shE$ is said to be $\mu$-semistable if for any non-zero coherent sheaf $\shF$ of $\shE$ we have the inequality
+\begin{defn} Let $X\subset \PP^n$ be a smooth projective scheme of dimension $d$ and let $\shE$ be a coherent sheaf on $X$. $\shE$ is said to be $\mu$-semistable if for any non-zero coherent subsheaf $\shF$ of $\shE$ we have the inequality

 where as usual $deg(c_1(\shF))=c_1(F).H^{d-1}$.
 We say that $\shE$ is $\mu$-stable if strict inequality $<$ always holds. \end{defn}

 \begin{remark} \rm Recall that $\mu$-stable sheaves are simple and hence indecomposable but not vice versa. \end{remark}